-Requests from external parties must be submitted to the Vice President of Engineering no more than 12 months and less than 90 days prior to an event.
-For planning and coordination purposes, requests submitted less than 90 days before an event may not be approved.
+Requests from external parties or for non-GMC sponsored event must be submitted to the Vice President of Engineering no more than six (6) months and no less than 90 days prior to an event.
+For planning and coordination purposes, requests submitted less than 90 days before an event may be approved by the President.
 If approved, external parties will be required to sign a liability waiver.
-Requests from internal parties for official GMC events and activities may be made at any time to the Vice President of Engineering.
+All advertising for external events must identify the facility using the proper and assigned GMC name for the facility.
+Internal requests for official GMC events and activities may be made at any time to the Vice President of Engineering.

 Approved use of facilities is subject to payment of a facility use fee and additional fees necessary to cover security, maintenance, housekeeping, and other costs to the college.
+Full payment must be remitted seven (7) days prior to the event.
 College sponsored events are exempt from the facility use fee; however, departmental budgets may be charged to cover overtime for custodians, technicians, food services, public safety officers, and other personnel.
 GMC reserves the right to deny use of campus facilities for any event, activity, or function deemed inappropriate for the facility or the institution as a whole.